arcosuc3m/clang-contracts/README.md

 $ BRANCH=master
 $ git diff --stat `git rev-list --reverse $BRANCH | sed -n 2p` $BRANCH
 ```

-This implementation of P0542R5 was authored and maintained by Javier López-Gómez, with
-notable contributions from José Cabrero Holgueras (jcabrero).

 As of Mon Jul 9 2018, this is a work in progress, however it is quite complete (see
 below for a list of missing features).